Table of Contents

 The competition will use StarCraft Brood War 1.16.1.
 You must possess a legal copy of the game.

 Bots for StarCraft shall use the Broodwar API, which provides hooks into StarCraft and enables the development of custom AI for StarCraft.
 Interfaces in many languages are available to query the current state of the game and issue orders to units.
-As of now, we expect all bots to use BWAPI version 3.7.3 which as also the version planned for the AIIDE tournament.
-However, there is a slight chance of an emergency bug fix to the BWAPI (such as happened last year) so that we need to switch to a newer version.

 The following material is a bit outdated, as it was prepared by Ben Weber for the AIIDE StarCraft competition in 2010 (and not everything has been updated since then).
 However, it still provides a valuable starting point if you want to start designing and implementing a bot from scratch.
 Please note, that the referenced BWAPI versions are not used any more for our competition (we go with BWAPI 3.7.4 which has been issued in early July, 2012 and fixes some tournament-related issues with 3.7.3):